blund/alan/README.md

 - Uh oh!
 The tape is a piece of memory.
 This means that it is very much _not_ infinite in either direction.
 I will have to see if I can find a reasonable way to move backwards in memory, perhaps allocating more memory dynamically..
 We will see.
 - Add more examples!
 I will type out the sqrt(2)/2 example from the book when printing works, so I can verify that it works..
 - Write a Makefile..
 I am currently using an archaic and mystical `build.bat` file that i run in Windows cmd, but I can write this.
 If not just use `cl` or any compiler for c++ you have lying around..
+- Update syntax to make readability easier.
+Using names in spaces looks confusing when operators are also separated by spaces.